-6.1.1 The Ground Jury is responsible for:
+6.1.1 The Ground Jury comprises all the judges at the event and is responsible for:

-- a) the technical judging of all individual and team competitions - b) the allocation and verification of final placings in a competition - c) settling all technical problems that may arise during the course of the event that come under their jurisdiction within the field of play ref dot points d) and e) below. - d) referring any written protests received for 'Horse Abuse' to the OC (refer 1.3.1 and 5.1) - e) referring any case which is beyond its jurisdiction to the EA State Branch responsible for the event - f) referring any technicalities or matters that are beyond the Ground Juries jurisdiction to the Chief Steward or TD, if appointed at the event in question, or to the OC. - g) at the completion of judging the Chief Judge/TD/person authorised by the OC of a competition must, prior to the formal posting of placings, be given the original of the score sheet which has to include riders' and horses' names, individual judge's marks, overall total, percentage and provisional placing.
-Other tasks of the Ground Jury include: - h) the Chief Judge/TD/person authorised by OC should quickly scan the document and when satisfied, sign and show the time of official posting of placings - i) all members of a Ground Jury must remain at the event for at least 30 minutes after the official placings have been posted for the competitions they have judged - j) the members of the Ground Jury must not take into account any unofficial advice or observations from persons who are not members of the Ground Jury, or anything they know beforehand of the competitors or their horses - k) at events where a TD/Chief Steward has not been appointed it is recommended that the OC nominate an official to assist with any technicalities that may arise
+- a) the technical judging of all individual and team competitions - b) the allocation and verification of final placings in a competition - c) settling all technical problems that may arise during the course of the event that come under their jurisdiction within the field of play - d) referring any written protests received for 'Horse Abuse' to the OC (refer 1.3.1) - e) referring any case which is beyond its jurisdiction to the EA State Branch responsible for the event - f) referring any technicalities or matters that are beyond the Ground Jury's jurisdiction to the Chief Steward or TD, if appointed at the event in question, or to the State Branch CEO in the form of a written protest (see section 1.3.1). - g) at the completion of judging the Chief Judge/TD/person authorised by the OC of a competition must, prior to the formal posting of placings, be given the original of the score sheet which has to include riders' and horses' names, individual judge's marks, overall total, percentage and provisional placing.
+Other tasks of the Ground Jury include: - h) the Chief Judge/TD/person authorised by OC should quickly scan the document and when satisfied, sign and show the time of official posting of placings - i) all members of a Ground Jury must remain at the event for at least 30 minutes after the official placings have been posted for the competitions they have judged - the members of the Ground Jury must not take into account any unofficial advice or observations from persons who are not members of the Ground Jury, or anything they know beforehand of the competitors or their horses - k) at events where a TD/Chief Steward has not been appointed it is recommended that the OC nominate an official to assist with any technicalities that may arise